stephen-openplacement/AzureDistributionBundle/Resources/docs/02_quickstart.md

         windowsazure:init
         windowsazure:package

 3. Call `php app\console windowsazure:init`.
-This creates a bunch of files in your project.
+The result should show that a Webrole was generated and display two passwords for the Remote Desktoping feature.
+Note down both passwords, you need them during deployment.
+If an error occurs during the key generation, take a look at the [OpenSSL](http://php.net/manual/en/openssl.installation.php) Installation notes and setup an `openssl.cnf`.

 4. Configure the database by modifying `app\config\parameters_azure.yml`.